GMLC-TDC/HELICS/docs/user-guide/examples/advanced_examples/advanced_FMU.md

 ## Where is the code?

 The code for the [Advanced examples](https://github.com/GMLC-TDC/HELICS-Examples/tree/main/user_guide_examples/advanced) can be found in the HELICS-Examples repository on GitHub.
-This example on [using an FMU in a HELICS-based co-simulation](https://github.com/GMLC-TDC/HELICS-Examples/tree/main/user_guide_examples/advanced/advanced_fmu).
+The example on [using an FMU in a HELICS-based co-simulation can be found here](https://github.com/GMLC-TDC/HELICS-Examples/tree/main/user_guide_examples/advanced/advanced_fmu).
 If you have issues navigating the examples, visit the HELICS [Gitter page](https://gitter.im/GMLC-TDC/HELICS) or the [user forum on GitHub](https://github.com/GMLC-TDC/HELICS/discussions).

 Note that this code contains a component (the FMU) that has been compiled for Windows and thus will only function on Windows.
 The FMU source code has been included and can be compiled into an FMU for other platforms with the appropriate tools.